Regular procedure

 General (scope, time limits)

-Regular Asylum Procedure (Algemene Asielprocedure)
+Regular Procedure (Algemene Asielprocedure)

 A decision on an asylum application in the Regular Procedure currently has to be issued within 6 working days.[4]
 This deadline may be extended.

-Day 2 Review of the detailed interview The asylum seeker and the appointed lawyer review the detailed interview after which corrections and additions thereto may be submitted.
+Day 2 Review of the detailed interview The asylum seeker and the lawyer review the detailed interview after which corrections and additions thereto may be submitted.
 This generally happens due to interpretation problems, where a misunderstanding easily occurs.

 Day 3 The intention to reject the asylum application (Voornemen)